Secondary Landing Page

 Profile Photo

-Sally Auld is chief investment officer at JBWere.
+Sally Auld is Chief Economist at National Bank of Australia.
 Sally completed her Bachelor and Master degree in economics at Sydney University with First Class Honours and the University Medal.
 Sally went on to complete a Doctor of Philosophy in economics at Oxford University.
 She is currently Deputy Chair of the Council of The Women’s College, within the University of Sydney, and sits on the Board of Equality Australia.
 Auld joined J.P.
 Morgan in September 2008 as head of fixed income and FX strategy for Australia and New Zealand.
 She was responsible for views on the Antipodean economic and policy outlook as well as strategic and tactical trade recommendations in Antipodean interest rate and FX markets.
-Previously, Auld was co-head of economics and interest rate research at ANZ and commenced her career as an interest rate strategist at Credit Suisse.
+Previously, Sally was co-head of economics and interest rate research at ANZ and commenced her career as an interest rate strategist at Credit Suisse.
+From 2020 to 2025 Sally was Chief Investment Officer at JBWere.

 Profile image